qipengwang/ekya/README.md

     <img src="https://i.imgur.com/tV4M1oZ.png" width="500">
 </p>

 This dataset contains 62GB of traffic videos recorded from five pole mounted fish-eye cameras in the city of Bellevue, WA.
-Each of the five cameras has video clips of lengths upto one hour.
+Each video stream is recorded at 1280x720@30fps, for a total of 101 hour of video across all cameras.

 Download links:
 * [Camera 1 Videos](https://github.com/ekya-project/ekya)